Florida couple sued OceanGate CEO months before submersible went missing

 WINTER PARK, Fla.
-(WFLA) – Months before the submersible, operated by OceanGate Expeditions, went missing in the North Atlantic, a Central Florida couple filed a lawsuit against the company, alleging fraud, according to documents.
+(WFLA) – Months before an OceanGate Expeditions submersible went missing in the North Atlantic after embarking on a visit to see the wreckage of the Titanic, a Central Florida couple filed a lawsuit against the company, alleging fraud, according to documents.

 Since 2021, OceanGate has been taking tourists to the area of the Titanic wreck.
 The company’s 21-foot submersible, Titan, was carrying five people when it went underwater and vanished Sunday.